 Notes: Social Security Number is required for the purchase of all licenses to meet requirements for Georgia Code 19-11-9.1(a.).

 Who Needs a Fishing License

 Anglers age 16 and older must have a current Georgia fishing license in their possession while fishing in fresh or salt water in Georgia.
 Additionally, a free SIP is required to fish in saltwater.
 A temporary authorization number obtained by telephone or internet sale may be used for seven days until the paper copy is received or printed.
 Conservation Rangers may require photo identification when checking fishing licenses.
 Exception: A fishing license is not required to fish in private ponds (does not include ponds owned by governments—city, county, state, or federal) nor by a resident and their immediate family when fishing on their land.
-See definition of immediate family in 2014 Definitions.
+See definition of immediate family on 2015 Definitions.